 One of the things I enjoy most about making knives is creating something with my hands that will end up being used in your hands.
 I derive great pleasure from creating tools for others (and myself) to use.
 Also, the camaraderie of the knifemaking community is just a wonderful thing.
 I know of no other industry where competitors will so willingly share knowledge and information with each other.

-Since I initially created this page, a lot has happened.
+Since I initially started making and selling, a lot has happened.

-I spent 3 years in Africa working as the Lead Machinist for Chevron in Nigeria, I’ve gotten married and had a son as well.
-We recently purchased a home in Lake Havasu City, Arizona, so for the first time in my life, I own something.
+I spent 3 years in Africa working as the Lead Machinist for Chevron in Nigeria, I’ve gotten married and had a son and daughter as well.
+We purchased a home in Lake Havasu City, Arizona, so for the first time in my life, I own something.

-My knives have won several major awards, culminating in Best Tactical Folder at the Blade Show 2011!
+My knives have won several major awards, including Best Tactical Folder at the Blade Show 2011!